– Ask Cheryl – How to Avoid Wedding Registry Blunders

 I want to include non-traditional items in my wedding registry; are there some things that I shouldn’t include?
 What should I stay away from?
 Friends told me to register for anything I want, but I’m just not sure.

-While it’s a short list, there are a few things that are best left off your wedding gift registry.
+While it’s a short list, a few things are best left off your wedding gift registry.

 1. Personal items.
 Guests prefer to purchase something for you as a couple, something you will use together or that will enhance your new life together.
-Personal items, such as an IPhone, IPads or clothing, should be left off your list.
+Personal items like iPhones, iPads, or clothing should be left off your list.

 2. Anything Offensive.
 If anyone on your guest list might be offended, just leave it off.